YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Medical editorial visual showing what to check after lifting something heavy after a hair transplant

-The sign after lifting matters more than the fear.
+The sign after lifting matters more than the feeling.
 Bleeding, an open spot, or worsening swelling deserves review.

-Contact the clinic if heavy lifting is followed by fresh bleeding in the recipient area, a visible gap, a wet open spot, a scab that was torn off, tissue that looks like a graft, worsening pain, hot spreading redness, pus, bad smell, fever, or swelling that feels unusual for your recovery day.
+Get clinic review if heavy lifting is followed by fresh bleeding in the recipient area.
+A visible gap, wet open spot, torn scab, tissue that looks like a graft, worsening pain, hot spreading redness, pus, bad smell, fever, or unusual swelling also needs review.

-Also contact the clinic if the lifting involved a direct hit to the grafts.
-A suitcase handle, car door, gym bar, cupboard, or box edge touching the recipient area changes the situation.
-Then the issue is impact, not only lifting.
+A direct hit to the grafts also changes the situation.
+A suitcase handle, car door, gym bar, cupboard, or box edge touching the recipient area means the issue is impact, not only lifting.

 Ordinary swelling after a hair transplant can move down the forehead and around the eyes during the first days.
-Heavy lifting can make the patient notice it more.
-Worsening, painful, hot, one-sided, or medically unusual swelling should not be dismissed.
+Heavy lifting can make swelling feel more obvious.
+Worsening, painful, hot swelling on one side, or medically unusual swelling should not be dismissed.

 If photos are requested, take them before washing aggressively.
-One full view and one close view are usually more useful than ten blurry close-ups.
+One full view and one close view are usually more useful than ten blurry close up photos.
 Keep the scalp dry and protected unless your clinic gives a specific cleaning instruction.

 A small amount of sweat does not simply destroy grafts.
 The problem is what comes with sweat, especially heat, friction, trapped moisture, dirty gym equipment, wiping, and delayed washing when the scalp is still healing.